os-js/manual.os-js.org/src/v3/tutorial/middleware/README.md

 }
 ```

-Also, we need to change the webpack config and add `middleware.js` as a separate entry.
+Then change the webpack config and add `middleware.js` as a new entry:

 ```javascript
 entry: {